Zsolt05/twtAPI/README.md

 2. ```cd twtAPI\src\TWT.API```
 3. ```dotnet run ```

+## Documentation
+I've created a swagger page for the api documentation within the project which can only be accessed in "development" mode at {applicationUrl}/swagger/index.html

 ## Task

 Plan and implement a simple server application (API), that stores and handles cars.